 The title aptly described the book, as it not only wrote about but actually contained a host of Tour artifacts that are true treasures.
 Many of the pages were extra thick cardboard with pockets holding all manner of memorabilia--postcards, trading cards, a Salvador Dali print from 1959, brochures, replicas of paper hats distributed by the caravan, the rider's contract from 1910 with twelve pages of regulations, a menu from a dinner in 1985 commemorating the fifty years of service to The Tour by its second director Jacques Goddet, media credentials, a hand-written story by the sport's premier chronicler Antoine Blondin, classic posters folded into quarters, maps and more.
 It was amazing that none of them had been pilfered.
 It could have been a collector's scrapbook.
 It was as if the authors had scoured bike museums all over France for their most interesting material.
 Treasures that weren't conducive to replicating, such as key chains, a Poulidor pen, signed jerseys and such, were photographed and inserted in the written copy.

 It is probably more appropriate to say that this book was compiled, rather than written.
 It is a coffee-table-sized book that is deceptively large.
-When I began paging through it I was quite taken aback to discover it had only sixty-four pages of copy, as all the extra material makes it bulge into a volume that looks as if it is a couple hundred pages long.
+When I began paging through it I was quite taken aback to discover it had only sixty-four pages of copy, as all the extra material makes it bulge into a volume that looks as if it is a couple hundred pages thick.
 Each page is craftily designed with photographs scattered here and there and little nuggets of information inserted around the written copy.
 The page numbers are each centered in a chain ring, but only of thirty-two teeth, much fewer than any self-respecting racer would allow on his bike.

 The book is divided into two page chapters tracing the history of The Tour--the early years, the high mountains, the Yellow Jersey, Italian dominance, kings of the mountains...
 There are also chapters devoted to The Tour's more dominant racers and their eras--Bobet, Anquetil, Merckx, Thevenet, Hinault, LeMond, Indurain and Armstrong.